LIZETHVERA/bamazon/README.md

 1. With the command node `bamazonCustomer.js` we can acces to the principal menu:

- *See the list of products:  is avaiable to show the list of  products.
+ * See the list of products:  is avaiable to show the list of  products.

- Buy a product by ID: Open with two questions
+ * Buy a product by ID: Open with two questions
-   > What is the product ID you want to buy?
+   1. What is the product ID you want to buy?
 (The user have to enter the number ID).
-   > How many units of the product would you like to buy?: (The user have to enter the number of the quantity).
+   2. How many units of the product would you like to buy?: (The user have to enter the number of the quantity).

-  exit: To leave the app.
+ * exit: To leave the app.

-2. Case escenario
+2. Case escenario:
 2.1.
 Insufficient quantity
 2.2.
 The product you have selected is avaiable in stock:

-> The app show:
+* The app shows:
  * The product
  * The unit price
  * The total cost of the purchase